randomaccess2023/MG2023/Video 60/README.md

 # `Decision Tree` using Scikit-Learn

 `Decision Tree` is a supervised machine learning algorithm which has been used for a classification task in this example.
-It is a tree-like model of decisions and and their possible consequences.
-It is a type of machine learning algorithm that make predictions based on how a previous set of questions were answered.
+It is a tree-like model of decisions and their possible consequences.
+It is a machine learning algorithm that make predictions based on how a previous set of questions was answered.

 I used `wheat_seed.csv` dataset for this example.
 The dataset is available in the repository.
 This dataset contains three varieties of wheat seed: __Kama, Rosa & Canadian__.